CyberSource/cybersource-rest-client-ruby/docs/ManageWebhooksApi.md

 webhook_id = "webhook_id_example" # String | The Webhook Identifier.

 opts = {
-  update_webhook: CyberSource::UpdateWebhook.new # UpdateWebhook | The webhook payload or changes to apply.
+  update_webhook_request: CyberSource::UpdateWebhookRequest.new # UpdateWebhookRequest | The webhook payload or changes to apply.
 }

 begin